 AC-10: The following is not a major issue, but is noted here for future reminder purposes more than anything else.
 The style of Course Embedded Assessments of different instructors for the same course is sometimes quite different.
 SCIS should make Subject Area Coordinators responsible to maintain the consistency of this assessment.
 Before designing and conducting the assessment for a particular class, instructors should consult the SAC.

+Faculty in this subject area prepare a pool of questions for this assessment.

 Assessment Instrument Modifications Related: